turingschool/career-development-curriculum-site/module_two/mod2_career_journal_prompts.md

 6. “When you start a new habit, it should take less than two minutes to do.”
 Read this [4-min article on how to stop procrastinating](https://jamesclear.com/how-to-stop-procrastinating).
 Apply the 2-minute rule to reframe 2-3 of your habits by scaling them down into the 2-minute version.
 How does this reframing help you think about shaping your new identity as a software developer?

 ### Mod 2 Week 2: Professional Storytelling & Branding <a name="week-2"></a>
+Answer the below questions in a separate gist and link them into your career journal using this template:

+Week 2: [Link here to your gist]
+- [ ] (completed)
+- [ ] (partially complete)
+- [ ] (not started)

+If you will not be able to complete your journal this week, please provide an update for the Career Dev team on when you'll have it completed here (remember to reflect on what you have control over, what you want to try differently this week, and what habits you can utilize to get back on track):

 1. Assess your habits from week 1: how did you spend your time this past week?
 What was effective in your habits?
 What could be more effective?
 What steps will you take to make that happen?

 2. Write a draft of your professional story here as 1-2 paragraphs.
 Focus on answering the questions who are you, why are you here, and what's next?
 Consider how to talk about your motives and values, the turning points that led to your career change, and what you envision for yourself going forward.